 How is enrollment set up?
 A retirement plan isn’t doing employees any good if they aren’t participating in it.
 If auto-enroll isn’t set up, speak with your client about its benefits.
 Without this feature, plan participation averages 63% for 401(k) plans yet jumps to 90% when auto-enroll is enacted.
 Another way to potentially increase employee contributions?
 Consider adding auto-escalation to automatically increase their contributions year over year.

 Do the investment offerings still suit the company?
 Revisit the investment options the plan currently has and how they are being used.
 Employees’ goals and risk tolerance may have changed over time.

 Have you compared costs?
 Your service provider’s fees should be reasonable.
 Consider conducting a benchmarking exercise or issuing a request for proposal from multiple service providers to compare their fees.
 If you’re looking to dig into a 408b(2) disclosure and don’t know where to begin, we can help.

-After checking in with your plan sponsors, take the next step and meet with their employees as well.
-Schedule a time each year to educate participants on the basics of a 401(k) and how they can take advantage of this important savings tool.
+After checking in with your clients, take the next step and meet with their employees as well.
+Schedule a time each year to educate savers on the basics of a 401(k) and how they can take advantage of this important savings tool.
 Here are some key points to cover:

 All it takes is a few simple questions to ensure that your plans are correct, your platform includes the best features, and savers are getting properly educated.
 Your clients will be impressed with the thoughtfulness you put into their plan and thankful that they have an expert to lean on.